10 FAQs: Medicare’s Role in End-of-Life Care

 Q9: Has the Institute of Medicine (IOM) made any recommendations regarding advance care planning and end-of-life care?

-A: The IOM recently released a comprehensive report, Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life, which included five recommendations aimed to increase the quality of end-of-life care and improve the ability for patients to choose their own treatment plan.32 In brief, the IOM recommendations call for:
+A: In fall 2014, the IOM released a comprehensive report, Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life, which included five recommendations aimed to increase the quality of end-of-life care and improve the ability for patients to choose their own treatment plan.33 In brief, the IOM recommendations call for:

 - Coverage of comprehensive care for patients with advanced serious illnesses who are nearing the end of life by both government and private health insurers;